 After testing the smaller unit, we can say that these are both solid Alexa speakers with decent displays.
 However, the Echo Show 5 offers a lot of convenience at a much lower price than the Echo Show (2nd Gen), even if the latter provides better image and sound quality.
 The Echo Show 5 allows you to browse the internet, make and receive video calls, control your smart home devices, and do many other things without needing to put a massive dent in your wallet.
 For a more detailed look at the smaller device, check out our Echo Show 5 review.

 The relatively low price of the Echo Show 5 definitely makes it a contender among all other smart home displays.
-It sells for $70, which is $160 cheaper than the Echo Show (2nd Gen).
-The least expensive video assistants up until this point had been the Nest Hub which started out retailing for around $130 and now sells for $100, or $30 more than the Echo Show 5.
-Now, there is the Lenovo Smart Clock that sells for around $60, but the Echo Show 5 has more features and is only $10 more.
+It sells for $70, which is less than half the price of the larger Echo Show (2nd Gen).
+The least expensive video assistants up until this point had been the Nest Hub which started out retailing for around $130 and now sells for $90, or $20 more than the Echo Show 5.
+Now, there is the Lenovo Smart Clock that sells for around $50, but the Echo Show 5 has more features and capabilities.
 No matter which smart display you compare it to the Echo Show 5 is still the best value option.

 |Echo Show 5||Echo Show (2nd Gen)|

 |Screen||5.5 inches||10.1 inches|

 |Resolution||960 x 480 pixels||1280 x 800 pixels|

 |Speakers||1 4-Watt||2 10-Watt drivers and a passive radiator with Dolby processing|

 |Unit Size||5.8 x 3.4 x 2.9 inches||9.7 x 6.9 x 4.2 inches|